You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 You can move around the groups, change the order of parameters and drag and drop them to another group.

-In this dialog you can configure a value parameter.
+In the dialog on the right you can configure a value parameter.

 The ignition voltage has a minimum of 0 Volt and a maximum of 32 Volt.